Tulasirambhukya/RTL-to-GDSII/README.md

 The wildcard * ensures that all internal signals of the DUT are monitored.
 The generated SAIF file is later used in synthesis or power analysis tools to estimate dynamic power based on real switching activity.the path to get the saif is is as mention below.

 C:\Users\user_name\fifo_16x8\fifo_16x8.sim\sim_1\behav\xsim

- below is the saif file that we use for the SAIF based power analysis.
+ the generated saif file for the above design, that we use for the SAIF based power analysis.

 (SAIFILE
    (SAIFVERSION "2.0")
    (DIRECTION "backward")